 Manufacturers of medical devices are required to provide EN ISO 17664 compliant instructions for use.
 These instructions must contain validated reprocessing processes for the respective medical device.
-HygCen is an accredited and accepted testing laboratory and we test your reprocessing processes stated in your instructions for use according to EN ISO 17664 and all related standards (eg EN ISO 15883 series - washer-disinfectors, EN ISO 17665 sterilizers or EN ISO 10993 series on biocompatibility).
+HygCen is an accredited testing laboratory and we test your reprocessing processes stated in your instructions for use according to EN ISO 17664 and all related standards (eg EN ISO 15883 series - washer-disinfectors, EN ISO 17665 sterilizers or EN ISO 10993 series on biocompatibility).
 There are 1 million hospital infections annually in Germany.
 We say: That's 1 million too much.
 With EN ISO 17664 compliant instructions you protect patients and users.
 Involve HygCen at an early stage in the review of your healthcare reprocessing process.
 So you can hedge yourself as a manufacturer.
 Avoid unnecessary risks and costs!

 Recycled medical devices must be as safe for the patient as first or single used.This means that the products must not be microbially contaminated or functionally impaired.
 As a manufacturer, you are required to recommend a validated reprocessing process.This ensures that the medical device is free from any viable microorganisms when reused.